khyun8072/khyun8072/README.md

 - **Plug-in and Fine-tuning: Bridging the Gap between Small Language Models and Large Language Models**
   - _Under review at ACL 2025_

+- **Making Sense of Korean Sentences: A Comprehensive Evaluation of LLMs through KoSEnd Dataset**
+  - _Under review at ACL 2025_

 ### Domestic Publications